gaskaj/xivelybot/README.md

 ### Sample Commands

-\"#Account" - This will return the Total number of Accounts in Salesforce
+\#(Any SFDC Object Name) - This will return the Total number of (Any SFDC Object Name) in Salesforce.
+Example #Account
+\Y#(Any SFDC Object Name) - This will return number of (Any SFDC Object Name) created in last year.
+Example Y#Account

-\#Case - This will return the Total number of Cases in Salesforce
+\Q#(Any SFDC Object Name) - This will return number of (Any SFDC Object Name) created in last quarter.
+Example Q#Account

-\#Lead - This will return the Total number of Leads in Salesforce
+\W#(Any SFDC Object Name) - This will return number of (Any SFDC Object Name) created in last week.
+Example W#Account